zama-ai/concrete/docs/tutorial/extensions.md

 The wrapped function:
 - shouldn't have any side effects (e.g., no modification of global state)
 - should be deterministic (e.g., no random numbers)
-- should have the same output shape as its input (i.e., `output.shape` should be the same with `input.shape`)
+- should have the same output shape as the input (i.e., `output.shape` should be the same with `input.shape`)
 - each output element should correspond to a single input element (e.g., `output[0]` should only depend on `input[0]`)

 If any of these constraints are violated, the outcome is undefined.